+Course Name: Earth Science

-Course Name Grade: 9 B: Earth Science No. of Semesters: 2 Course Name: Chemistry Grade: 11 - 12 No. of Semesters: 2 Prerequisite: Physical Science place in space.
-T essential to stude earth.
-This cours ers insight into the environment on earth and the earth's This course presents the concepts and principles ents' understanding of the dynamics and history of the will explore geology, astronomy, earth history, climate, uence on the planet.
+Earth Science offers insight into the environment on earth and the earth's place in space.
+This course presents the concepts and principles essential to students' understanding of the dynamics and history of the earth.
+This course will explore geology, astronomy, earth history, climate, and human's influence on the planet.

+Course Name: Chemistry

+Prerequisite: Physical Science

 Chemistry is a branch of physical science that deals with the study of matter through investigations on how properties of substances determine how they interact, combine, and change to form new substances.
 Topics in chemistry will be covered through research, lectures, and laboratory activities.
 Many concepts in Chemistry involve problem solving that requires a strong math background.
 It is strongly recommended that students have completed one year of Algebra and Geometry, as well as being co-enrolled in Algebra II.
 Physical Science is a prerequisite for this class.